 According to the 2011 census conducted by the Government of Bangladesh, the country's Indigenous population comprises approximately 1,586,141, 1.8% of the country's total population.
 However, Indigenous Peoples in Bangladesh claim that their population is approximately 5 million.

-Approximately 80% of the indigenous population lives in the flatland districts of the north and southeast of the country, while the rest reside in the Chittagong Hill Tracts.
-In Chittagong Hill Tracts, indigenous peoples are commonly known as Jummas for their crop rotation agriculture, known locally as Jum.
+Approximately 80% of the Indigenous Population lives in the flatland districts of the north and southeast of the country, while the rest reside in the Chittagong Hill Tracts.
+In the Chittagong Hill Tracts, Indigenous Peoples are commonly known as Jummas for their crop rotation agriculture, known locally as Jum.

 The Chittagong Hill Tracts Land Dispute Resolution Commission Act of 2001 was amended in August 2016.
 The amendment is expected to pave the way for the proper resolution of land disputes and the return of dispossessed lands belonging to native populance.

 The Government of Bangladesh undertook initiatives to fulfill its responsibility to ensure primary education for indigenous children, including a measure in 2017 to nationalize 210 primary schools in Chittagong Hill Tracts.
 The Ministry of Primary and Mass Education produced pre-school textbooks in 5 indigenous languages and distributed around 25,000 books.

 On the other hand, Indigenous activists identified the lack of adequate, competent and qualified teachers in Indigenous languages.
 In addition, children belonging to many remote Indigenous communities still can not realize their right to education due to the lack of educational institutions in those areas.